Motion blur has been a popular effect in photography for a long time. But you can use motion blur for time-lapse photography as well.

-If the subject is not moving but the camera is, this blur is usually called camera shake.
+If the subject is not moving but the camera is, this is camera shake.

-You can use it to make a stationary object appear to be moving if you move the camera in a controlled manner.
-More often than not, however, it’s a result of holding the camera in your hand rather than mounting it on a tripod.
+You can use it to make a stationary object appear to be moving.
+You just need to move the camera in a controlled manner.
+It’s often a result of holding the camera rather than using a tripod.

-Modern DSLR cameras go to some lengths to mitigate the effects of unwanted camera shake.
-They use various image stabilisation systems either in the camera body or the attached lens.
+Modern DSLR cameras can reduce the effects of unwanted camera shake.
+They use image stabilisation systems in the camera body or lens.

 Image stabilisation can be very effective.
 But it only works to reduce motion blur resulting from camera shake.
 It can’t help with motion blur caused by the subject moving during the exposure.

-Fortunately, this is precisely the type of motion blur we want in order to imply movement in both still images and time lapse video.
+Luckily, this is the type of motion blur we want.
+It manages to imply movement in still images and time-lapse video.

-Most of the images you’ll take for time lapse material will be with the camera mounted on a tripod.
+You will use a tripod for most of the images you take for time-lapse.
 Remember to turn off any image stabilisation first.
-Otherwise the system can work against you and actually introduce unwanted jitter.
+Otherwise, the system can work against you and introduce unwanted jitter.

-The amount of motion blur you’ll see on a photo depends only on two factors:
+The amount of motion blur you’ll see on a photo depends on two factors: